AnghelLeonard/Hibernate-SpringBoot/README.md

 ![](https://github.com/AnghelLeonard/Hibernate-SpringBoot/blob/master/HibernateSpringBootKeysetPagination/offset%20pagination.png)

 **Need to know if there are more records?**\
 By its nature, *keyset* doesn't use a `SELECT COUNT` to fetch the number of total records.
-But, we a little tweak we can easily say if there are more records, therefore to show a button of type `Next Page`.
-Mainly, if you need such a thing then consider [this application](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootKeysetPaginationNextPage).
+But, with a little tweak, we can easily say if there are more records, therefore to show a button of type `Next Page`.
+Mainly, if you need such a thing then consider [this application](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootKeysetPaginationNextPage) whose climax is listed below:

 `public AuthorView fetchNextPage(long id, int limit) {`\
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`List<Author> authors = authorRepository.fetchAll(id, limit + 1);`